Gervon Dexter

-Gervon Dexter Sr. (born October 5, 2001) is an American football defensive tackle for the Florida Gators.
+Gervon Dexter Sr. (born October 5, 2001) is an American professional football defensive tackle for the Chicago Bears of the National Football League (NFL).
+He played college football for the Florida Gators.

-High school career
+Early life

 Dexter attended Lake Wales High School in Lake Wales, Florida.
 He was selected to the 2020 Under Armour All-American Game.
 He committed to the University of Florida to play college football.

 College career

 As a true freshman at Florida in 2020, Dexter played in all 12 games with two starts and had 20 tackles, 0.5 sacks and one interception.
 As a sophomore in 2021, he started nine of 13 games, recording 50 tackles and 2.5 sacks.

+College statistics

+Professional career

+Dexter was selected by the Chicago Bears in the second round (53rd overall) in the 2023 NFL draft.
+The Bears previously acquired the second round selection from the Baltimore Ravens in a mid-season trade for Roquan Smith.
+He started the in the regular season opener for the Bears.
+He appeared in all 17 regular season games in the 2023 season.
+He finished with 2.5 sacks, 20 total tackles (13 solo), and two passes defended.

+Personal life

+While attending the University of Florida, Dexter signed a name, image, and likeness (NIL) deal with Big League Advance Fund (BLA) in 2022, which required him to pay BLA 15% of his pre-tax NFL earnings for the next 25 years in exchange for a one-time payment of $436,485.
+He later sued BLA in 2023, claiming the contract violated Florida's NIL law and the state's athlete agent statute.